 Questions about consent and alcohol always get tricky.
 To suggest that consensual sex cannot take place when alcohol has been consumed is inaccurate.
 I think it is important to remember that consensual sex can happen without explicit consent being communicated.
 For example, I can have sex with my partner–sex that we both agree and want to have–without explicitly obtaining consent, and that sex can be consensual.
 But without communicating explicit consent (and again, you can refer to the questions I provided above), there is no way to be 100% certain that said sex is consensual.
 When alcohol is introduced into the situation, it becomes increasingly more difficult to determine if sexual activity is consensual without explicit consent being communicated because alcohol tends to cloud our ability to clearly communicate consent and interpret cues from our partners.

 The important things to keep in mind when we are thinking about alcohol and consent is: (1) how much alcohol has been consumed and (2) to what extent am I familiar with my partner.
-During the talk I gave with Justin, we spoke a great deal about hooking up and hook up culture.
+During our talk, we spoke a great deal about hooking up and hook up culture.
 During a “hook up” people often engage in sexual activity with a person they may have limited experience with both sexually as well as personally.
 When alcohol is mixed with a sexual situation in which people are unfamiliar with each other, it certainly becomes increasingly more challenging to determine the extent to which someone can give consent (because of how much alcohol they have consumed) as well as decipher cues of consent.
 So, I always recommend being as explicit as possible about getting consent in general, but particularly when alcohol is involved.
 Sex under the influence of alcohol can be consensual—the best way to ensure that it is consensual is to get explicit consent via asking some of the questions I mentioned earlier.